-8.7.
-The Overall FSA Process
+8.5.
+The Overall Solutions Recommendations Process

-Figure 16 outlines FSA analytic process we have discussed.
-The six major tasks are generating alternatives, assessing the effectiveness of alternatives, assessing the feasibility of alternatives (affordability, technical risk, and strategic responsiveness), portfolio planning and generation, identifying game-changing capabilities, and excess analysis.
+Figure 8-1 outlines the analytic process we have discussed.
+The four necessary tasks are generating alternatives, bounding the feasibility of alternatives (affordability, technical risk, and strategic responsiveness), identifying transformational capabilities, and generating portfolios and form-of-solution recommendations.
+Re-assessing the effectiveness of alternatives, particularly transformational ones, is shown as an optional task.